 There are some students who appreciate learning for the sake of learning, but for many, it’s all about “How will I use this later in life?”.
 Many adults likely remember asking that very question when first learning algebraic equations or the rise and fall of the Shang dynasty.
 It’s critical to draw connections between skills students are learning and how those skills are used in the real world.

 Pay attention to what your students are excited about and shape your lessons accordingly.
 I still remember a set of sixth graders who refused to care about speed and motion graphs until a lesson that analyzed a LeBron James dunk from the 2015 NBA Finals.
-Each day for a week after that lesson, those kids came in eager to practice graphing on new plays and in new sports.
+Each day for a week after that lesson, those kids came in eager to practice graphing on new plays and new sports.

-Nearpod’s Virtual Reality (VR) Field Trips makes it easy to transport your students beyond your classroom walls.
+Nearpod’s Virtual Reality (VR) Field Trips make it easy to transport your students beyond your classroom walls.
 Show them first-hand what Mayan ruins look like, how whales travel together in pods undersea, or how the Vietnam Veterans Memorial honors those who served in the war.
 Students can explore these scenes at their own pace and focus on the details they like most.

 Start helping students take ownership of their learning today